Blog Growth Strategies – Our 43rd Month Blogging

 It does appear that we saw a little bit of traffic loss due to Google’s algorithm update.
 Our organic traffic was slightly down throughout the period and only accounted for 54% of our traffic this month, whereas, in previous months, 2/3rds of our traffic was coming via organic search.

-I’m hopeful that the second phase of the rollout will correct those issues, or at least not make them worse.
-The hit wasn’t so severe as to destroy our traffic, and we’ve done a lot of work building links to important posts this period, so hopefully, that will have an impact soon.
+I hope the second phase of the rollout will correct those issues or at least not make them worse.
+The hit wasn’t so severe as to destroy our traffic, and we’ve done a lot of work building links to essential posts this period, so hopefully, that will have an impact soon.

 Top Pages

-Our top drivers of organic traffic are the same as they have been for months.
-It’s interesting that the older posts are the ones driving organic traffic!
-I’ve been told that it takes 6-18 months for posts to start ranking in Google, and my anecdotal experience seems to match that.
+Our top organic traffic drivers have remained the same for months.
+It’s interesting that the older posts are driving organic traffic!
+I’ve been told that posts take 6-18 months to start ranking in Google, and my anecdotal experience matches that.

-The only post that gets a lot of organic traffic that’s less than a year old is my post on FU money.
-However, we’re really close to that post’s one-year birthday, and it didn’t start ranking until it was more than six months old.
-Every other post in my top ten is over a year old, and some are even older than that.
+The only “young” post receiving a lot of organic is FU money.
+However, we’re close to that post’s one-year birthday, and it didn’t start ranking until it was over six months old.
+Every other post in my top ten is much older.

-The other interesting factoid about my top posts is that most of them are not in the Your Money or Your Life niche.
+Another interesting fact about my top posts is that most of them are not in the Your Money or Your Life niche.
 I have two finance posts ranking, but the rest are about gaming, Buffy, and Twitter.

-As a newer website, and one without fancy credentials, it’s easier to rank in these niches.
-During my first two years of blogging, I wrote solely about money, and hardly any of those posts rank.
-In year three, I started branching out, and I’ve seen my organic traffic grow in various niches.
+As a newer website owned by someone without fancy credentials, it’s easier to rank in these niches.
+During my first two years of blogging, I wrote solely about money, and hardly any of those posts ranked.
+I started branching out in year three and saw my organic traffic grow in various niches.

 Direct Hits